 This weekly group will provide the opportunity to participate in a structured session, with a focussed guided meditation as the core of the session.
 The 30 minute session will also provide a safe and confidential space for weekly reflection and to look at how mindfulness can help with challenges that may arise.
-Sessions are as follows:
+You can sign up now via eventbrite.

 Mindfulness Blog Spot

 Everyday we experience approximately 60,000 thoughts.
 That’s roughly 41 thoughts every minute, but if you factor in 8 hours sleep it’s around 62 thoughts per minute!
 That’s without taking into consideration all the other processing our brain is doing alongside these thoughts.

 Over the course of millions of years and the process of evolution, our brains have been wired to avoid pain.
 The limbic system, which is the part of the brain that deals with emotion and memory, is conditioned to avoid feeling strong emotions.
 When we do feel strong emotions, we often try to override these feelings, but this is actually counter-productive.
 It takes a huge conscious effort to do this!